How Nigerian singers have won the hearts of Romanians

 "The biggest diversity is represented only by Hungarians and Roma communities.
 Anything else is really low," says Andreaa Tudorache of Attitude Reality Transformation, a Bucharest-based group.

-She says the experiences of a few Nigerians did not necessarily reflect Romanian society at large.
+She says the experiences of a few Nigerians does not necessarily reflect Romanian society at large.

 But if Ibitoye is to be believed, it might not be too long before you find Jollof rice and pounded yam on sale alongside the more traditional tripe soup and cabbage rolls on the streets of Bucharest.